 The kitchen is the back end of the website.
 You can’t see it, but you know that your request is being fulfilled when you submit your request.
 The waitstaff is the part of the front end of a website that interacts with the back end to communicate what you requested and then displays the fulfilled request.

 While you might have dozens of waitstaff, there will only be one kitchen.
 For a website, that same concept applies.
 You might have many different elements on a webpage that you can interact with, but once you submit a request it will only communicate to one server, database, etc. to fulfill your request.

-That is a basic overview of how front-end web development interacts with back-end development.
+That is a basic overview of what is front-end web development and how it interacts with back-end development.